 - A child gets sick from dogfouling; the message of bagging and binning dog poo is hit home.
 The cast learn that there are no dog poo faeries.

-I admit that none of these ideas are guaranteed to be successful.
+I admit that none of these ideas are guaranteed to be successful (or good telly).
 But I can guarantee that as long as we just run clean up after clean up, and refuse to change our approach to addressing those who litter, then we will continue to get the exact same result.